dayton-outar/shillings/docs/MARKETING/MARKET/JM.md

    --

-2. How many other persons do you know that trade stocks?
+2. How much value do you get from the Randy Rowe community?

+   ---

+3. How has MyMoneyJA.com helped in your decision-making?
+(Do you use any other tools for decision-making?)

    --

-2. How much time do you spend monitoring your investments?

-   Randy Rowe Community.
-(How much value do you get from the community?)

-3. What do you look for?

-   --

-4. What do you want to get done?
+4. What frustrations do you have with brokerages?
+(What do you like that they provide?)

-   Make money

-5. Biggest frustration?

-   --

-6. How much money can you invest in stocks each month?

-   J$20k+ per month

-7. What about the analytical solutions on the internet?

-   --

-8. What about services provided by brokerages?

-   --

-9. How much are you willing to pay for a service that delivers what you want?

-   --

-10. How do you move around stocks to get dividends from different companies?

    --

 **BONUS**:
  - Suggested that a trading platform could be sold to Barita